TRF Equipment Distribution Policy

 Each shoot will have one designated producer who will make all equipment reservations under his/her name, unless otherwise dictated by required safety authorizations.

 Some equipment vended by the EDC requires special training and authorization by the VMA department as well as the Director of Production and Safety.
-This equipment includes: HMIs (including the Jokerbugs), Steadicam, F3, F5, FS700, MoVI, Sliders, and Jibs.
+This equipment includes: HMIs (including Jokerbugs), Steadicam, Canon C300, Sony F5, FS700, MoVI, Sliders, and Jibs.
+Only one specialized stabilization rig is allowed per shoot until two days before checkout.
+If additional rigs are available and an authorized operator is provided, additional rigs may be added.

 If the producer is not authorized to checkout specialized equipment, they must have an authorized user reserve, checkout and operate the equipment during their production.